-Can tiny Guernsey, an island nation state, solve mental health?
+Can tiny Guernsey, an island test bed nation state, “solve” mental health?

 Guernsey is an autonomous jurisdiction located geographically and culturally between Europe and the UK.
 We are fortunate to have an outstanding public-sector service, including a high-quality health service with good coverage and excellent schools.
 We have a culture of innovation, flexibility and rapid change.
 With the right values, a good idea can become law within two years.

 With a population of 65k, Guernsey is large enough for a nationwide experiment, but small and smart enough to fail fast and iterate without too much sunk cost.
 The exact same process seems to be at work in the new ascendancy of the city as “innovation engine”, however cities lack the boundaries and “joined-up” thinking and control found in smaller nation states.

 Advantages of innovation in our small testbed nation